Status: Draft

 - The actor’s PaymentPolicy

-- Any optional
+price_tableandaccepted_assets. - Any optional

-openapi_metadata declared in the policy (titles, descriptions, schemas).
+openapi_metadatadeclared in the policy (titles, descriptions, schemas).

 15. Gateway Integration